Read the application procedures and instructions

 Admission criteria for different programmes vary and applicants may either be admitted directly or shortlisted for interview to determine their eligibility for admission.
 For some programmes, applicants may also be required to take an oral and/or written test.

-Interviews will start from November 2020.
+Interviews (if any) will start from November 2021.
 If an interview is required, the University will inform applicants by phone, email or by post.
 For non-local applicants, interviews may be conducted by phone or through tele-conferencing.

 Applications will be processed on a rolling basis in which successful applicants will normally be informed of the application results within one month after all necessary application materials and supporting documents are submitted properly.

 Successful applicants who are given an offer/conditional offer of admission and/or scholarship will be normally informed via email/phone.
 Please note that only one UGC-funded programme offer will be made to successful applicants.

 To accept and secure the offer/conditional offer of admission and/or scholarship, successful applicants must pay a down payment before the stipulated deadline.
 They will receive information on visa application (for non-local students) and reporting procedures at a later stage.

 Applicants shall assume their applications unsuccessful if they do not receive our notification by 2 September 2022.